 Read more

-Here you will find an introduction about this dance, and we hope you will soon dance along
+Here an introduction about this dance, and we hope you will soon dance along

 😊